droidsrobotics/ev3dev/PIX3L PLOTT3R/README.md

 <h1>PIX3L PLOTT3R Project</h1>

-The robot can print from image file.
-The python code
+The robot can print from image file using python!

 The python code is using [Python on ev3dev](https://github.com/rhempel/ev3dev-lang-python).